squidieee/literature_notes/spatialPerception-notes.md

 # SIZE STUDY

+# Towards Quantifying Depth and Size Perception in Virtual Environments

+Rolland 1995

+This paper examines important parameters within the computational model of stereo viewing.
+Though the model is for HMD, the analysis can still be quite useful to setup an experiment in assessing the depth/size perception.

+Then they conducted a study with relative depth perception.
+They found that virtual objects are perceived farther away than real objects.
+Moreover, no error in either calibration, image generation, or illumination could possibly account for the amplitude of the finding.
+Those

+[Experimental Setup] The task is to judge the proximity in depth of a virtual object with respect to that of a physical object presented simultaneously.
+There are three conditions for the objects: both objects were real, virtual, or one was real and the other one was virtual.
+One of the objects was always fixed in location, and the other was moved in depth between trials.
+The screens displaying the virtual objects and the real objects were blanked for a few seconds between trials.
+Subjects performed a 2-alternative force choice task.
+They were asked to answer (via a key press) if the object on the right (the one translated in depth between trials), was closer or farther than the object on the left.

 ## Perceiving absolute scale in virtual environments: How theory and application have mutually informed the role of body-based perception

 Stefanucci 2015